Thursday, March 23, 2023

 Co-author Dr. Yalan Liu at Huazhong University of Science and Technology said, “It’s impossible to conclude whether there’s a connection between these other medical issues and COVID-19.
 We are not sure the rash was due to the mother’s COVID-19 infection.”

-In the past study, scientists analyzed nine pregnant mothers infected with COVID-19.
-They didn’t find any evidence that the viral infection can pass to the child.
+In a past study, scientists analyzed nine pregnant mothers infected with COVID-19.
+They found no evidence that the viral infection could pass to the child.
 All nine births were done by cesarean section.
 Three of the four pregnancies in the current study were also brought to term by C-section.

 Study co-author Dr. Yalan Liu at Huazhong University of Science and Technology said, “To avoid infections caused by perinatal and postnatal transmission, our obstetricians think that C-section may be safer.
 Only one pregnant mother adopted vaginal delivery because of the onset of the labor process.
 The baby was normal.
 Maybe vaginal delivery is OK.
 It needs further study.”